UBS lifts PayPal Holdings Inc. [PYPL] price estimate. Who else is bullish?

-PayPal Holdings Inc. [NASDAQ: PYPL] stock went on a downward path that fall over -0.49% on Friday, amounting to a one-week price decrease of less than -6.34%.
-The company report on November 8, 2021 that PayPal Reports Third Quarter 2021 Results.
+PayPal Holdings Inc. [NASDAQ: PYPL] stock went on a downward path that fall over -1.72% on 12/3/2021, amounting to a one-week price decrease of less than -2.06%.
+The company report on December 3, 2021 that PayPal Processed More Than $188 Million in Donations This Giving Tuesday, Setting New Record for Global Day of Giving.

-PayPal Holdings, Inc. (NASDAQ: PYPL) announced its third quarter 2021 results for the period ended September 30, 2021.
-The earnings release and related materials discussing these results can be found on its investor relations website at https://investor.pypl.com/financials/quarterly-results/default.aspx.
+More than 2.1 million Donations Made on the PayPal Platform to over 160,000 Nonprofits and Causes Around the Globe.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.